electron/electron/docs/api/browser-window.md

 ### Event: 'unmaximize'

-Emitted when window exits from maximized state.
+Emitted when the window exits from maximized state.

 ### Event: 'minimize'

-Emitted when window is minimized.
+Emitted when the window is minimized.

 ### Event: 'restore'

-Emitted when window is restored from minimized state.
+Emitted when the window is restored from minimized state.

 ### Event: 'resize'

-Emitted when window is getting resized.
+Emitted when the window is getting resized.

 ### Event: 'move'